elastic/static-fs/README.md

 [![NPM Install Size][npm-install-size-image]][npm-install-size-url]

-A static filesystem to bundle multiple files into one that are lately able to be read by Node.js through `require` or the [fs module](https://nodejs.org/api/fs.html).
+A static filesystem to bundle multiple files into one that are able to be read by Node.js through `require` or the [fs module](https://nodejs.org/api/fs.html).

 ## Why